orvinrfc/Gradius/README.md

 # gradius
 Arcade Game

-This arcade game is inspired by <a href="https://en.wikipedia.org/wiki/Gradius"> Gradius </a>, made as a part of CPSC1181 Assignment.
+This arcade game is inspired by <a href="https://en.wikipedia.org/wiki/Gradius"> Gradius </a>, made with Java as a part of CPSC1181 Assignment.

 <h1> How To Run: </h1>